Winner of a 2026 APEX Award for Publication Excellence: Electronic Media - Education & Training / Special Purpose

 Advantages of using Responsible Conduct of Research

-- Provide evidence of a robust approach to RCR training, supporting compliance with US funder requirements and helping to minimize the risk of misconduct
+- Provide a robust approach to training, supporting compliance with US funders and helping to minimize the risk of misconduct

 - Professor Nicholas Steneck, Professor Emeritus of History, University of Michigan; Research Integrity consultant; and Co-Founder of the World Conferences on Research Integrity